 Learning Brazilian Jiu Jitsu Techniques

-Practicing bjj moves to dominate an opponent or defend yourself from an attacker has become one of the main focuses in the martial arts community.
-Many martial artists have realized the importance of developing their grappling skills to compliment the striking arts.
-The number of people participating in Brazilian jiu jitsu training has been increasing since the early part of the twentieth century when the discipline was first introduced to Brazil.
-Over the past two decades in particular, Brazilian jiu-jitsu academies have seen tremendous growth as people have witnessed the power of this martial art in tournaments, like the Ultimate Fighting Championship where the Gracie family dominated the competition.
+The number of people participating in brazilian jiu jitsu training has been increasing since the early part of the twentieth century when the discipline was first introduced to Brazil.
+Over the past two decades in particular, Brazilian jiu-jitsu academies have seen tremendous growth.
+This has happened as people have witnessed the power of this martial art in no holds barred tournaments like the Ultimate Fighting Championship where the Gracie family dominated the competition.

 What Is Brazilian Jiu Jitsu?